dylanrandle/dylanrandle.github.io/denn/deqgan.md

 # Unsupervised Learning of Solutions to Differential Equations with Generative Adversarial Networks

 - *Paper now published on [arXiv](https://arxiv.org/abs/2007.11133).*
+- This work was part of my master's thesis.
+See the full thesis [here](denn.md).

 Consider differential equations of the form